 - Your car must have been in your use and possession abroad for more than 365 days before importation

-In the case of foreign diplomats, no duties or taxes are paid.
-However, this allowance is subject to the provision of the diplomatic clearance certificate and proof of the vehicle’s value.
+No duties or taxes are paid in the case of foreign diplomats moving to South Africa from Kenya.
+However, the exemption is only subject to the provision of the diplomatic clearance certificate and proof of the vehicle’s value.

-Planning and executing an international move can be a daunting experience.
-This is especially true if you’re unfamiliar with the new country you’re moving to.
-Or when you know nothing much about international shipping and the customs processes involved.
+Planning and executing an international move from Kenya to South Africa can be a tedious and overwhelming task.
+This is especially true when you’re unfamiliar with SA’s customs requirements and the shipping logistics involved.